brankalakic/ipc/README.md

 cmake --build .
 ```

-This will generate executables both for client and server.
+This will generate executables both for client and server that are stored in separate directories.
 If you are still in the bin directory you can run them like this:
 ``` bash
 src\client\Debug\client.exe
 src\server\Debug\server.exe